Skip to article frontmatterSkip to article content

 ycommand -c 'list-yunos'

 Always orderly shutdown first; never update-binary over a live mmap.
+The command itself does NOT refuse if a yuno using the binary is running (see §5.1).

-# 1. build
+# 1. build (APP_VERSION unchanged in main.c)

 cd /yuneta/development/yunetas/yunos/c/<yuno>/build && make clean && make install